tpatki/resource_module_strawman/README.md

 $ cd ..
 ```
 This will generate html, latex and man subdirectories under
 the doc directory.
-Open doc/html/index.html using your favorate web browser
+Open doc/html/index.html using your favorate web browser.

+NOTE for LLNL developers: It doesn't build on TOSS2 systems because their compilers are old.
+Please use a TOSS3 machine or your own laptop (e.g. Mac OSX)